 The success of a business depends on its people, therefore we are committed to providing every employee and potential employee with equal opportunity in all areas of employment.
-The Group recognises the communities in which it operates and the benefits of having a diverse workforce at all levels.
+This is underpinned by our Equality and Diversity policy which can be downloaded here.

-As at 31 December 2015, at Board level, 83% (5 out of 6) Directors are male, while at a senior management level 88% (7 out of 8) are male and across the Group 61% (560 out of 923) of all employees are male.
+As at 31 December 2017, at Board level, 100% (8 out of 8) of the Directors are male, while at senior management level 91% (10 out of 11) are male and across the Group 59% (556 out of 930) of all employees are male.